As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 - Size: 70″ L x 30″ W x 31 1/2″ H

-Once you’ve picked out the raised bed garden(s) you want, you’ll just need to figure out where to source your garden soil.
-If you have access to good organic gardening soil/compost already, then you’re all set!
+Once you’ve picked out the raised bed garden(s) you want, you’ll need to fill it.

-However, if you need to get garden soil, first look at how much soil the bed holds (cubic gallons, feet, or yards), then get the appropriate amount of soil.
-If you want to order organic garden soil to be delivered to your door, we recommend Black Gold (it’s organic and OMRI listed plus it has excellent customer reviews).
+Just look at how many cubic gallons, feet, or yards your raised bed garden holds, then get the appropriate number of potting soil bags.
+If you want to order organic garden soil to be delivered to your door, we highly recommend FoxFarm potting soil.

 If you’ve been waiting to start your garden because you needed to borrow your friend’s truck to pick up lumber, borrow your neighbor’s saw to cut your raised bed boards, or get a load of soil delivered from your cousin’s girlfriend’s sister’s mother’s friend’s barista’s organic farm, you no longer have any excuses NOT to start your garden.